Anniversary Of Gaza War Draws Thousands Of Pro-Palestinian Protesters Around The World

 About 40,000 pro-Palestinian demonstrators marched through central London while thousands also gathered in Paris, Rome, Manila and Cape Town.

+Israel's subsequent assault on Gaza has killed nearly 42,000 Palestinians, according to Gaza's health ministry, and displaced nearly all of the enclave's population of 2.3 million.

-"Unfortunately, in spite of all our good will, the Israeli government does not take any notice, and they just go ahead and continue their atrocities in Gaza, now also in Lebanon and in Yemen, and also probably in Iran," said protestor Agmes Koury in London.
+"Unfortunately, in spite of all our good will, the Israeli government does not take any notice, and they just go ahead and continue their atrocities in Gaza, now also in Lebanon and in Yemen, and also probably in Iran," said protestor Agnes Kory in London.

 "And our government, our British government, unfortunately is just paying lip service and carries on supplying weapons to Israel," she added.

+In Rome, police fired tear gas and water cannons after clashes broke out.
+Around 6,000 protesters defied a ban to march in the city centre ahead of the Oct.
+7 anniversary.

+In Berlin, a demo drew about 1,000 demonstrators, who bore Palestinian flags and chanted "One Year of Genocide", a term which Israel disputes, saying it is defending itself.
+The demonstrators also criticised what they said was police violence against pro-Palestinian protesters in Germany.

-In Berlin, Israel supporters protested against rising antisemitism and scuffles broke out between police and pro-Palestinian counter-protestors.
+Israel supporters in Berlin protested against rising antisemitism and scuffles broke out between police and pro-Palestinian counter-protesters.

 The war in Gaza has spread to the region, drawing in Iran-backed groups in Lebanon, Yemen and Iraq.
 Israel has sharply escalated a campaign against Iran-backed Lebanese group Hezbollah in recent weeks and Iran launched a barrage of missiles against Israel this week.